markhenning/markhenning.github.io/content/the-outage.md

 It sounds strange to write, but it's true.
 Do you have an odd twitch sometimes?
 An odd pain?
 Do you feel your heartrate shoot up whenever you drink coffee?
 Sometimes you do, sometimes you don't, but most of the time, even if you do feel it, it's just a short twinge and you're done.

-For the first six months,
+For the first six months, my body decided every twitch/twinge etc was a new problem and started on it's fun plan.
 The best description I've ever hear of this is that it's like an onion (hello to the Shrek fans).
 The anxiety is there, but over time of normality, the layers shed, you won't notice them go until something happens and you realise you're not having the same reaction over time, you just have to re-experience everything and re-teach your body that this is actually fine and normal.

-It took 6 months before I could drink coffee without having serious heart palpatations, but now, doesn't fuss me at all.
+It took six months before I could drink coffee without having serious heart palpatations, but now, it doesn't fuss me at all.
 The onion layers fall off, and by the end of it, everything's fine.

-### What's it Like?

-Basically, my brain's stupid and can't work out the size of massive things/areas, which causes it to decide it's scared of having a panic attack, which causes a panic attack.

-For anyone who's never had one, it's difficult to explain, it's an anxiety disorder, the key part there actually being "disorder", as in "not ordered", and essentially the body and brain go full flight or fight for no good reason, and then decides that there must be something wrong, because it's in fight or flight mode.

-If there's any Star Trek fans out there, there's an Original Series episode "Spectre of the Gun".
-Don't watch it, it's pretty terrible, but in there Kirk and the boys end up in a recreation of the Shootout at the OK Corral against imaginary gunfighters, the only way out is for Spock to mind meld with the crew and convince them that the bullets aren't real, if there's any doubt in their mind at all, their mind makes the bullets real.
-It's like that, but I don't have a handy Vulcan.
+**Everywhere Outside**

+So, I went from bridges and odd places to "everywhere" in terms of stupid thoughts, anything that I caught a glimpse out of the corner of my eye set it off, lamp posts, large solo buildings on the horizon and any place I wasn't 100% on, which at the start was everywhere.
 ### Moving to a Fix - The Ladder

 Enough "woe is me", this isn't about what happened, it's about how we move forwards.
 I remember day 5, standing 30 feet from my house, unable to move forwards.
 At that point, I had to make a choice, work through this, or sell up the house right now and just accept that I'll never go anywhere ever again.

 The solution here, as best there is, is exposure, getting out there and doing it, going to places that cause problems and literally doing nothing but experiencing the fun and just letting it fade.
-There's techniques that help that vary by person, the most common is the classic breathing techniques, learning to relax on queue etc.
+There's techniques that help that vary by person, the most common is the classic breathing techniques, learning to relax on cue etc.

 You can't eat the apple whole, as the saying goes.
 In fact, everything you'll read about this pretty much tells you the same thing, spending 2 hours white knuckling through it the whole time doesn't really teach your body anything.
 If anything it doesn't remember you survived it, it remembers that it never wants to do that again.
 Remember a sane person would just know it's all fine and safe to begin with, we're training the lizard brain here, repetition is the key, and man does some of it take a lot of repetition.